MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/azuregov.md

 - An Azure Government subscription
 - An Azure OpenAI resource
-- Obtained Quota for a provisioned deployment and purchased a commitment
+- An approved quota for a provisioned deployment and purchased a commitment

 ### Managing Provisioned Throughput Commitments

-For Azure OpenAI in Azure Government, provisioned throughput deployments require pre-purchased commitments created and managed from the **Manage Commitments** view in Azure OpenAI Studio.
+For Azure OpenAI in Azure Government, provisioned throughput deployments require prepurchased commitments created and managed from the **Manage Commitments** view in Azure OpenAI Studio.
 You can navigate to this view by selecting **Manage Commitments** from the Quota pane.

 From the Manage Commitments view, you can do several things:
 * Purchase new commitments or edit existing commitments.